Jpja/XCP-Asset-List/README.md

 ## CSV Columns

-- 'asset'            unique name of the asset
+- 'asset' – unique name of the asset
-- 'reg_date'         date of initially registering the name, YYYY-MM-DD
+- 'reg_date' – date of initially registering the name, YYYY-MM-DD
-- 'locked',          1 if supply is locked, else 0
+- 'locked' – 1 if supply is locked, else 0
-- 'lock_date'        date of locking the supply, empty if still unlocked
+- 'lock_date' – date of locking the supply, empty if still unlocked
-- 'traded'           1 if the token has been traded on the DEX, else 0
+- 'traded' – 1 if the token has been traded on the DEX, else 0
-- 'trade_date'       date of first completed DEX trade, empty if still untraded
+- 'trade_date' – date of first completed DEX trade, empty if still untraded
-- 'completed'        1 if both 'locked' and 'traded' are 1, else 0
+- 'completed' – 1 if both 'locked' and 'traded' are 1, else 0
-- 'complete_date'    the last of 'lock_date' or 'trade_date' if 'completed' is 1, else empty
+- 'complete_date' – the last of 'lock_date' or 'trade_date' if 'completed' is 1, else empty
-- 'divisible'        1 if divisible token, 0 if indivisible
+- 'divisible' – 1 if divisible token, 0 if indivisible
-- 'tokens_issued'    quantity of tokens ever issued
+- 'tokens_issued' – quantity of tokens ever issued
-- 'tokens_destroyed' quantity of tokens ever destroyed
+- 'tokens_destroyed' – quantity of tokens ever destroyed
-- 'token_supply'     'tokens_issued' minus 'tokens_destroyed'
+- 'token_supply' – 'tokens_issued' minus 'tokens_destroyed'

 ## Donate